dseydahmetova/ConnectFour/README.md

 # Connect Four and Tic-Tac-Toe

-Web version of Connect 4 game with a player versus player option A Project made for educational purposes while studying in PerScholas bootcamp
+Web version of Connect 4 and Tic-Tac-Toe.
+Game with a player versus player option.

+A Project made for educational purposes while studying in PerScholas bootcamp.

+This is a Tic Tac Toe and Connect Four Game build based on my own design, it start with a pop up window asking for players information so they can start the game, give it a try I'm sure you will like it :+1:

-## Programming Language : `HTML, CSS, Vanilla Java Script`
+### Programming Language : `HTML, CSS, Vanilla Java Script`

-# Built with: `Visual Studio`
+#### Built with: `Visual Studio`

 ### Live Demo: https://dseydahmetova.github.io/ConnectFour/

-### code style: standard.
-Some used basic Git commands:
+### Some used basic Git commands:

 ```
 git status
 git add
 git commit
 ```

-This is a Tic Tac Toe and Connect Four Game build based on my own design, it start with a pop up window asking for players information so they can start the game, give it a try I'm sure you will like it :+1:

 **Instructions:**
 - Enter players name, then choose the game